 - Airports and backpacks are annoying.
 That inch by inch movement to get to the front of check-in involves dragging your backpack without wheels along the ground and then there is the spaghetti fight with the straps at the luggage drop.

 - Rolling bags let you carry a day bag and wheel the bigger bag.

 - When there is awkward terrain and there is a call for no wheels (like a lack of paved roads in some areas of Colombia), travellers can use the bag as a backpack.

 - In cities, travellers can switch between rolling and backpack when there are crowds or cobbles.

 - Wheeled rolling bags are heavier.
-For example, the most popular wheeled backpack creator, Osprey, has a rolling rucksack coming in at 2.16kg compared to their rucksack without wheels, 0.83kg.
+For example, the popular backpack creator, Jansport, has a rolling rucksack coming in at 3kg compared to other rucksacks without wheels at less than 1kg.
 Naturally, you can’t take the wheel-less bag for a spin, you are responsible for carrying the full weight on your back.

 How to Choose a Rolling Backpack

 When researching which wheeled backpack luggage to purchase you should consider the following categories:

 First up, you want the materials of the rucksack to be strong, durable and to function as a backpack when it’s on your back and a suitcase when it is being wheeled.
 In both instances, you need the material to be water-resistant and somewhat wipe proof (you will just have to accept that airlines have no respect for your baggage regardless of how much you spent on it).